 - HF 322 introduced January 23rd, 2017, and SF 679 introduced February 6th, 2017 – Governmental units would be allowed to sue to recover costs related to unlawful assemblies and public nuisances. (both versions currently in committee)

-- HB 179 introduced December 8th, 2016 – Makes intentionally concealing one’s identity while engaging in “the crime of unlawful assembly or rioting” a class A misdemeanor. (introduced to House)
+- HB 179 introduced December 8th, 2016 – Makes intentionally concealing one’s identity while engaging in “the crime of unlawful assembly or rioting” a class A misdemeanor. (currently in committee)

 - HB 826 introduced February 2nd, 2017 – Makes intentional blocking of traffic unlawful and designate it a class A misdemeanor. (currently in committee)